MarCnu/marcnu.github.io/_posts/2016-09-10-Netgear-A6100-USB-Wifi-adapter-installed-on-Ubuntu-16.04.md

 That's it, it seems freightening if you never did it before, but no, there shoudn't be any issue.

 The Wifi icon should appear on the top-right corner of your screen.
-You can add and edit you Wifi password in `Edit Connections...` if necessary.
+You can add and edit your Wifi password in `Edit Connections...` if necessary.

 ## Bonus: Keep the files in case of kernel update